 Foto DiriWisnu Wisdantio is an Architect who is passionate about research activities and adventures to learn about science, ecology, history, culture, and local wisdom.
-A few subjects underlie his various thoughts when engaging in activities and work, from his time studying at Atma Jaya University in Yogyakarta to the present, where he spends most of his time working as an Architect, urban designer, and urban planning analyst within his own studio, “WieStudio”.
+A few subjects underlie his various thoughts when engaging in activities and work, from his time studying at Atma Jaya University in Yogyakarta to the present, where he spends most of his daily time working as an Architect and an urban designer within his own studio, “WieStudio”.

 Contacts and Information: